brruhyan/SumoBot/README.md

 # SumoBot
 An automated robotic system with an Arduino UNO R3 at its core.
-Automation is achieved through various sensors.
-In conjunction with an L298N Motor Driver.
+Automation is achieved through various sensors, in conjunction with an L298N Motor Driver.

 Parts used: